pwaring/backup-scripts/README.md

 ## Configuration

+Place the password for restic backups in: $(hostname)-password

 Place directories you want to backup in: $(hostname)-include

 Place directories you do not want to backup in: $(hostname)-exclude

-Both files must end in a newline, otherwise the last directory will not be processed.
+Both include and exclude files must end in a newline, otherwise the last directory will not be processed.

 ## tar